sap-tutorials/Tutorials/tutorials/cp-aibus-ber-booster-key/cp-aibus-ber-booster-key.md

 [ACCORDION-BEGIN [Step 3: ](Get service key)]

-You have successfully used the booster **Set up account for Data Attribute Recommendation** to create a service key for Data Attribute Recommendation.
+You have successfully used the booster **Set up account for Business Entity Recognition** to create a service key for Business Entity Recognition.

 Click **Download Service Key** to save the service key locally on your computer.

 !![Service Key](booster-success-key.png)

->If you face any issue with the booster **Set up account for Data Attribute Recommendation**, you can alternatively follow the steps in [Create Service Instance for Data Attribute Recommendation](cp-aibus-dar-service-instance) to create the service key for Data Attribute Recommendation manually.
+>If you face any issue with the booster **Set up account for Business Entity Recognition**, you can alternatively follow the steps in [Create Service Instance for Business Entity Recognition](cp-aibus-ber-service-instance) to create the service key for Business Entity Recognition manually.

+You are now all set to [Get OAuth Access Token for Business Entity Recognition via Web Browser](cp-aibus-ber-web-oauth-token).
 Step 4 is optional.
 If you're not interested, you can set it to **Done** and go directly to the next tutorial.

 [VALIDATE_1]
 [ACCORDION-END]